Warsow (video game): Development

-Warsow was first publicly released on June 8, 2005, as an alpha version.
-The stable version 1.0 was released on July 28, 2012, after 7 years of development.
+Warsow was first publicly released on 8 June 2005 as an alpha version.
+The stable version 1.0 was released on 28 July 2012, after 7 years of development.

 Warsow's codebase is free and open source software, distributed under the terms of the GPLv2 license; it is built upon Qfusion, an advanced modification of the Quake II engine.
 The artwork and other media were originally licensed under the proprietary Warsow Content License, which allowed the contributors of this media to use the work in a "personal portfolio" but not in any other game.
 Some assets were later released under the Creative Commons License Attribution-ShareAlike 4.0 International license, while others are under the non-free license CC-BY-ND.

 Warsow is loosely based on the E-novel Chasseur de bots by Fabrice Demurger.
 The novel is the basis of the game's cyberpunk visual style, which is achieved by combining cel-shaded cartoon-like graphics with dark, flashy and dirty textures.
 Since visual clarity is important in maintaining competitive gameplay, Warsow tries to keep effects minimalistic, clear and visible.

-On October 18, 2012, the game was released on GOG.com.
-Warsow was submitted to Steam Greenlight on February 9, 2013, and was greenlit on September 18.
+The game was released on GOG.com on 18 October 2012.
+Warsow was submitted to Steam Greenlight on 9 February 2013, and was greenlit on 18 September.